Insulin glargine is used on its own or together with other medicines to treat diabetes by keeping the blood sugar under control.

-If you are under stress or have a present illness (e.g. vomiting, diarrhoea), inform your doctor as these conditions may affect your blood sugar level.
+If you have a present illness (e.g. vomiting, diarrhoea), inform your doctor as these conditions may affect your blood sugar level.

 Exercise will also change your insulin requirement.
-Consult your doctor if you change your exercise routine or start on a new exercise program.
+Consult your doctor if you are changing your exercise routine or starting on a new exercise program.

 Notify your doctor if you consume large amounts of alcohol or if you are a frequent drinker.

-For as long as you are using this medicine, you will need to have regular blood sugar and potassium tests to check your body’s response to the medicine.
+For as long as you are using this medicine, you will need to have routine blood tests (e.g. blood sugar level, electrolyte level, kidney function tests, liver function tests) to check your body's response to the medicine.
 Your doctor will advise you about how often you need to have these tests.

-If you are using this medicine, you may have been warned about hypoglycaemia (low blood sugar).
+If you are taking this medicine, you may have been warned about hypoglycaemia (low blood sugar).